The Moores Government 1972-1979

 A potential bright spot on the province's economic outlook was offshore oil.
 Throughout the 1970s, much exploratory drilling took place on the continental shelf.
 Although the province was engaged in ownership disputes with Ottawa over offshore petroleum resources (which remained unresolved while Moores was in office) there was much local optimism that a significant find would create jobs and boost provincial revenues.
 In 1979, Chevron Standard Limited discovered the Grand Banks' first commercial oilfield, known as Hibernia.

 A new federal government in June of that year signaled another step forward for the local oil industry.
-Conservative leader Joe Clarke was much more inclined to recognize Newfoundland and Labrador's ownership of offshore resources than outgoing Liberal Prime Minister Pierre Trudeau.
+Conservative leader Joe Clark was much more inclined to recognize Newfoundland and Labrador's ownership of offshore resources than outgoing Liberal Prime Minister Pierre Trudeau.
 The negotiations, though, were continued by another provincial administration.
 In January 1979, Moores announced that he would retire as premier and leader of the Progressive Conservatives.
 Brian Peckford replaced him in March and remained in office for the next 10 years.